Eribakova/CS5010/README.md

 The merged dataset included numerous irregularities and missing values that had to be remedied prior to analysis.
 We eliminated trips with outlying durations spanning multiple days, where likely someone did not return a bike).
 The data set had street address information but lacked city and state, aggregates that we believed would be more closely tied to public health regulations and that would be more tractable to work with.

 #### Figure 3.
 Raw address data
 ![image](https://user-images.githubusercontent.com/70774260/117550233-38445d80-b00d-11eb-8a8e-e16fbdd0184d.png)

 We used the Python GEOPY library to extract city and state from the latitutde and longitude.
 There were several issues which we solved in the following ways.

 1. Lat/long data were missing from all files dated prior to May 2020.
+We created a dictionary to map lat/long to each station where data was avaialble, then used the dictionary to fill in lat/long based on station id.
+Because the stations did not change much, if at all, during our timeframe, this was possible.

-2. Lat/long data were not standard, differing in the number of decimal places.
-This resulted, for example, in over 48,000 unique lat/longs for only 600 stations during March 2021.
-The reverse gecode runtime totaled over 3 hours for one month's data.
-Our solution was to take the mean lat-long to the 6th digit grouped by station id.  standardizing the lat/longs, we ran a reverse geocode library, geopy, to extract state and county.
+2. Lat/long data were not standard, differing greatly in the number of decimal places.
+This resulted, for example, in over 48,000 unique lat/longs for fewer than 600 stations in the March 2021 file alone.
+As a result, and because we were trying to run GEOPY over every observation in the file, the reverse gecode runtime totaled over 3 hours for one month's data.
+Our solution was to take the mean lat-long grouped by station id and run GEOPY over a small table that listed each station with its average lat/long.
+Having cleaned and reduced the data, we easily extracted State and city informaiton.
 The breakdown of state is shown below:

 District of Columbia:  4,892,84
 Virginia:  590,687
 Maryland: 135,035
 NaN: 119,252

 Based on this information we decided to limit the project Virginia only, so that the final dataset consists of 590,687 bikesharing trips that started in Northern Virginia.

 ## Experimental Design

-In this section, we discuss how we analyzed the data.
-The analysis and visualization code is primarily in the file monthtomonth.ipynb.

 Our approach was to compare bike sharing patterns 'pre-COVID' and 'post-COVID'.
 Because bicycling is a seasonal activity we also decided to compare patterns month-by-month - for example, to compare June 2019 (pre-COVID) to June 2020 (post-COVID).

-There are several confounding factors and limitations.
+There are several analytic limitations.
 First, we don't know how the rider adjusted all aspects of their behavior to reduce risk - e.g., mask wear and diversion away from crowded trails to city streets.
 Anecdotally, mask wear was not common in DC during outdoor exercise particularly in the summer.
 Secondly, Capital Bikeshare made free memberships available to essential workers during 2020, an additional source of demand with unknown time-of-day and day-of-week patterns.

-XXXX

-Raw data had ~48K unique lat  / longs in March 2021 alone…but only 600 stations.
-Solutions:
-Clean lat/long by taking average per station.
-Reduce lat/long to a small table of about 600 unique values vice 5M+ records.
-Use GEOPY to reverse-code lat-long to get State, County, etc.
-Merge new geographic vars into larger file.
+We planned four main queries:
+1. How did the number of monthly trips change in 2020 compared to 2019?
+2. Did the amount of time spent riding change?
+3. How did time of day and day of week change?
+Do the shifts reflect changes in commuting, leisure, or both?
+4. Where did trips change?
+Is there a locational pattern to the change?

+The analysis and visualization code, along with additional visualizations, is in our Jupyter notebook.
+An important coding tool was the Pandas 'groupby' method.
+We used groupby to aggregate the data and develop monthly, weekly, daily and hourly counts.
+The Seaborn library was also important to our analysis.
+Seaborn easily makes bar charts that are useful in 'pre-/post-analysis' because the 'hue' keyword enables dimenstions beyond the x and y axis.
+This feature allowed us to incoporate "year" into the charts, enabling clear year-to-year comparisons.

 ## Key results

-REQUIRED: Results: Display and discuss the results.
-Describe what you have learned and mention the relevance/significance of the results you have obtained.

 #### *Bike sharing usage us down during COVID-19*
 It is not surprising, that bike sharing fell throughout 2020 due to COVID-19.
 As infections picked up and lockdowns were announced, bike sharing dropped off and failed to pick up to the pre-COVID levels even by the end of 2020.
 It is notable that data suggests that people began taking precautions even before official lockdowns were introduced.